Instream solutions are a necessity for the Upper Deschutes

 Storage season had begun for Wickiup Reservoir, and water that would otherwise flow down the river was being was held back for next summer’s irrigation season.
 In the first two weeks of October, river flows dropped from 500 to 34 cubic feet per second, leaving fish high and dry.

 In the Crooked River Basin, a similar event took place this summer.
 A 10-year cooperative effort to re-establish a native trout population in the South Fork Crooked River was wiped out.
+The cause?

 A large water diversion by an upstream landowner drained the creek dry, killing off all native trout.
 With all native spawners dead, the fishery was destroyed.

 A few years ago, a similar stranding event occurred in Whychus Creek.
 The Bulletin headline read “Water diversions kill more than 150 fish.”
 Other notorious fish kills in recent years include Fifteenmile Creek and, of course, the massive fish kill in the Klamath Basin.